 Why only maybe?

-Before we jump into the great information the 7-day Energy Surge contains, let’s get practical.
+Before we jump into the great information this book has to offer, lets get practical.
 You won’t see me following all of the authors’ advice for three reasons:

-Many of the authors’ claims are wrong or misleading.
-Sometimes that doesn’t matter.
-For example, the deep breathing being beneficial is a fact.
-Regardless if you believe that’s because of yogic energy or low CO2 levels in the blood.
+- Many of the authors’ claims are wrong or misleading.
+Sometimes that doesn’t matter – that deep breathing is beneficial is a fact, regardless if you believe that’s because of yogic energy or low CO2 levels in the blood.
 Claiming that people slept 10 hours a night before the lightbulb was invented is misleading and potentially harmful.
-People slept the same 7-8 hours but woke up for a break in the middle: Segmented Sleep.
+People slept the same 7-8 hours, but woke up for a break in the middle: Segmented Sleep.

 Show me the good stuff!